lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 receive approval from the leader who holds the appropriate priesthood keys.
 Those who are authorized to perform a setting apart are indicated in 30.8.
-An elder should not act as voice or stand in the circle when a man is set apart to an office that requires him to be a high priest.
+An elder should not act as voice or stand in the circle when a man is set apart to a calling that requires the man to be a high priest.

 Under the direction of the presiding leader, one or more Melchizedek Priesthood holders may participate in a setting apart.
 Presidents are set